fnc-test/product-knowledge/README.md

 These are the sub-modules of the Agents Kit

-- [Ontology](ontology/README.md) hosts the CX domain ontologies (including the fully merged CX ontology and tooling) describing the semantics of the Catena-X Dataspace.
 - [Dataspace](dataspace/README.md) hosts reference implementations of the Gaia-X/IDS Dataspace extensions (Agents) for both Providers and Consumers which  the semantics of Catena-X.
 - [UX](ux/README.md) hosts User Experience components and a sample portal/development environment for developing and executing semantically-driven logic and apps.
 - [Infrastructure](infrastructure/README.md) hosts "Infrastructure as Code" manifests and resources for easy deployment of above artifacts including a sample dataspace.

+Carved out external repositories
+- [Ontology](https://github.com/catenax-ng/product-ontology) hosts the CX domain ontologies (including the fully merged CX ontology and tooling) describing the semantics of the Catena-X Dataspace.

 Besides the markdown documentation including this file, we have some helper folders